WiFi and Bluetooth speakers

 Connecting via Bluetooth is simple and doesn’t require network support.
 Just put the speaker into pairing mode and select its name in the Bluetooth settings on your phone or computer.

-While manufacturers usually claim range is limited to about 10m, our testers got ranges in excess of 30m, even through obstructions such as doors or walls.
+While manufacturers usually claim range is limited to about 10m, our testers found some ranges over 30m, even through obstructions such as doors or walls.
 They got the best range when the speaker was on a flat surface, such as a table.

-Bluetooth connections compress audio files for transfer, which can affect audio quality, whereas WiFi does not.
+Bluetooth connections compress audio files for transfer, which can reduce audio quality, whereas WiFi does not.

 WiFi